Payments Management

 3. Click the Receipt button.

-4. Click the Print button.
+4. Click the Yes button.

-The receipt will be re-printed.
+The receipt is re-printed.

 These instructions will guide you though the process of transferring a payment from one order to another.
 If a payment has been accepted for the wrong purchase it can be corrected by transferring the payment from within the Patron Payment Window.